SenseLogic/SPARK/README.md

 ### Framework

-Phoenix source files are located in the **PROJECT/CODE/FRAMEWORK** folder, and have no dependencies.
+Phoenix source files are located in the **PROJECT/CODE/FRAMEWORK** folder, and have no external dependencies.

 The generated **PHP** files are located in the **PROJECT/www/FRAMEWORK** folder, and can be used independently.